 No job is easy, and there’s no job that’s not at least a bit stressful from time to time.
 Being a property manager is definitely no exception, regardless of the popular perception.
-Being in charge of so many different properties, trying to keep up with every single one of them, fixing different things that need fixing and still having to pay attention to all the potential clients can certainly take its toll.
+Being in charge of so many different properties.
+Trying to keep up with every single one of them.
+Fixing different things that need fixing and still having to pay attention to all the potential clients.
+One can certainly take its toll.
 Now, it’s very important that you tried to do whatever you can to make this job just a bit easier for you, and there definitely are ways.
 So, what are the most important tips for property maintenance and upkeep if you’re a property manager?
 Where to start?

 Mind how you choose your tenants

 If you have a certain vacancy, then you probably won’t pay any attention to the tenants themselves.
 This happens mostly because you want to keep the revenue flowing.
 So you will do whatever you can to fill in that vacancy as soon as possible.
 However, what you need to do is spend a bit of time trying to differentiate the good tenants from the bad ones.
 There are ones who stick around for a longer period of time, pay regularly.
 Don’t do any damage to the property and keep it well-maintained for you – and these are the tenants that you want.

 If you see that your new potential tenants are hesitant to complete an application.
 Or if they’ve had plenty of different jobs and addresses in the past year or two.
 It would be a good idea to let them go.
 There are also other ways in which you can spot a bad tenant, but bear in mind that this is one of the most important tips for property maintenance.